GeorgeDai333/Bitcoin_Dilithium_Transition/README.md

-License: No License as of now.
-Thus, all rights as reserved for the owner.

-NOTE: To run the program and tests, the user needs to download Bitcoin Core from GitHub at https://github.com/bitcoin/bitcoin.

-After the download, edit the ./src/kernel/chainparams.cpp file, changing consensus.nSubsidyHalvingInterval to 210000 from 150.

-Then, run the following commands in the Bitcoin folder to build Bitcoin Core rm -rf build mkdir build cd build cmake .. cmake --build . -- -j$(sysctl -n hw.ncpu) cd build

-Finally, run these commands to activate Bitcoin Core and create the wallet bitcoind -regtest -daemon -rpcuser=joshuageorgedai -rpcpassword=333777000 -rpcport=18443 bitcoin-cli -regtest -rpcuser=joshuageorgedai -rpcpassword=333777000 createwallet myaddress

-If the user wants to stop Bitcoin Core, run bitcoin-cli -regtest -rpcuser=joshuageorgedai -rpcpassword=333777000 stop reactivate using the commands in the previous paragraph

-This is not a perfect implementation of Bitcoin, but it serves as an illustration for the ideas the implementation of Dilithium signatures mentioned in my paper.
-[everything else negative here]

-For example, some advantages provided by Schnorr signatures would be lost, such as signature aggregation for multisignature structures.
-Needless to say, the signatures for Dilithium are much larger, meaning almost everything needs to be larger.
-Also, the interaction between Dilithium2 encryption and layer 2 solutions (such as the lightning network) still needs to be studied.

-Below, I list the discrepencies of my code's functionalities to real Bitcoin code, as well as why these functional differences are acceptable:
-- Phase 1: The vout scriptPubKeys from the bitcoin chain are not generated with my custom script (should be acceptable because an arbitrary scriptPubKey is no different from a specific one when I am implementing the hybrid wallet and OP_CHECKDILITHIUMSIG)

-- Phase 1: I don't have the OP_PUSHDATA2 opcode in my script.
-However, I do represent that opcode whenever I need to push a very large object (such as the Dilithium2 signature).

-- Phase 1: dsa.genkeys() is not guaranteed to have an even y-value for the public key.
-(This is acceptable because my equations don't excessively depend on the parity of the y-value of the Schnorr public key)

-- Phase 1: My program is not reading my byte script when decoding the script's opcodes.
-(This level of abstraction is acceptable, as it is unnecessary to read the script in bytes when I already have the script in opcode format)

-- Phase 1: My tweaked public keys are not stored on-chain.
-(Acceptable because, in a real Bitcoin chain, the tweaked public keys would be stored on-chain)

-EXTERNAL CHANGES FOR PHASE 2:

-While I couldn't directly edit Bitcoin source code with my python code, I have located the line of code that dictates maximum block weight.
-In Bitcoin source code's consensus/consensus.h file, there is a variable called MAX_BLOCK_WEIGHT, which is set to 4000000.
-To implement my phase 2's change of increasing block weight by 17 times, I would simply set that variable to 68000000.
+# Bitcoin Core with Dilithium Signatures Implementation Notes

+**License**: No license specified.
+All rights reserved for the owner.

+## Setup Instructions

+To run the program and tests, follow these steps to set up Bitcoin Core with the necessary modifications:

+1. **Download Bitcoin Core**:
+   - Obtain the Bitcoin Core source code from [GitHub](https://github.com/bitcoin/bitcoin).

+2. **Modify Chain Parameters**:
+   - Edit the file `./src/kernel/chainparams.cpp`.
+   - Change `consensus.nSubsidyHalvingInterval` from `150` to `210000`.

+3. **Build Bitcoin Core**:
+   - Navigate to the Bitcoin Core folder and execute the following commands:
+     ```bash
+     rm -rf build
+     mkdir build
+     cd build
+     cmake ..
+     cmake --build . -- -j$(sysctl -n hw.ncpu)
+     cd build
+     ```

+4. **Activate Bitcoin Core and Create Wallet**:
+   - Run the following commands to start Bitcoin Core in regtest mode and create a wallet:
+     ```bash
+     bitcoind -regtest -daemon -rpcuser=joshuageorgedai -rpcpassword=333777000 -rpcport=18443
+     bitcoin-cli -regtest -rpcuser=joshuageorgedai -rpcpassword=333777000 createwallet myaddress
+     ```

+5. **Stopping Bitcoin Core**:
+   - To stop Bitcoin Core, use:
+     ```bash
+     bitcoin-cli -regtest -rpcuser=joshuageorgedai -rpcpassword=333777000 stop
+     ```
+   - To reactivate, repeat the activation commands from step 4.

+## Implementation Notes

+This implementation is not a complete replication of Bitcoin but serves as a proof-of-concept for integrating Dilithium signatures, as described in the referenced paper.
+Below are key considerations and trade-offs:

+### Limitations Compared to Schnorr Signatures
+- **Loss of Signature Aggregation**: Unlike Schnorr signatures, Dilithium signatures do not support signature aggregation for multisignature structures, which may impact efficiency in certain use cases.
+- **Larger Signature Size**: Dilithium signatures are significantly larger, requiring larger data structures throughout the system.
+- **Layer 2 Compatibility**: The interaction between Dilithium2 encryption and layer 2 solutions (e.g., Lightning Network) requires further research.

+## Functional Discrepancies (Phase 1)

+The following differences exist between this implementation and standard Bitcoin functionality, with justifications for their acceptability:

+- **ScriptPubKey Generation**:
+  - **Discrepancy**: The `vout` scriptPubKeys from the Bitcoin chain are not generated using the custom script.
+  - **Justification**: An arbitrary scriptPubKey is functionally equivalent to a specific one when implementing the hybrid wallet and `OP_CHECKDILITHIUMSIG`.

+- **OP_PUSHDATA2 Opcode**:
+  - **Discrepancy**: The `OP_PUSHDATA2` opcode is not explicitly included in the script but is represented when pushing large objects, such as Dilithium2 signatures.
+  - **Justification**: This abstraction is sufficient for handling large data pushes in the context of this implementation.

+- **Public Key Y-Value Parity**:
+  - **Discrepancy**: The `dsa.genkeys()` function does not guarantee an even y-value for the public key.
+  - **Justification**: The equations used do not heavily rely on the parity of the y-value of the Schnorr public key, making this acceptable.

+- **Script Opcode Decoding**:
+  - **Discrepancy**: The program does not read the script in byte format when decoding opcodes.
+  - **Justification**: Since the script is already available in opcode format, reading it in bytes is unnecessary for this level of abstraction.

+- **Tweaked Public Keys Storage**:
+  - **Discrepancy**: Tweaked public keys are not stored on-chain in this implementation.
+  - **Justification**: In a production Bitcoin chain, tweaked public keys would be stored on-chain, so this omission is acceptable for demonstration purposes.

+## Proposed Changes for Phase 2

+To accommodate the increased data requirements of Dilithium signatures, the maximum block weight must be adjusted:

+- **Location**: In the Bitcoin source code, the file `consensus/consensus.h` contains the variable `MAX_BLOCK_WEIGHT`, currently set to `4000000`.
+- **Proposed Change**: Increase `MAX_BLOCK_WEIGHT` to `68000000` (17 times the original value) to support Phase 2 requirements.
+- **Note**: Direct modification of the Bitcoin source code was not performed in this implementation, but the above change would enable the necessary block weight increase.